rethinkdb/rethinkdb-rs/1-get-started/guide/javascript.md

     });
 ```

-This query returns a cursor with one document &mdash; the record for
+This query returns a cursor with one document&mdash;the record for
 William Adama.
 The `filter` command evaluates the provided condition
 for every row in the table, and returns only the relevant rows.
 Here's
 the new commands we used to construct the condition above: